8. Sincerity, self-support, and sowing the seed

 What kind of evangelism programs do you have?

-The most visible effort to date is one we're launching right now: an evangelistic tent ministry to be used in the spring, summer, and fall.
-Some of our churches have had weekend evangelistic campaign services and tract distribution has also been widely used.
+The most visible effort to date is one we're launching: an evangelistic tent ministry to be used in the spring, summer, and fall.
+Some of our churches have had weekend evangelistic campaign services, and tract distribution has also been widely used.
 Some calling programs have been tried, and occasionally, a film will be used to attract unchurched people.

 Perhaps one of the most consistently effective methods has been the informal "gossiping of the gospel" done by the believers.
 This has worked especially well within family units.